Exempted buildings and empty buildings relief

 Some properties can get extended empty property relief:

-- industrial premises (eg warehouses) are exempt for a further 3 months
+- industrial premises (for example warehouses) are exempt for a further 3 months

 - listed buildings - until they’re reoccupied